-We have politely declined plastic straws, are in love with our cute stackable lunch kit containers, and have gotten killer calves from biking to work, but even we have forgotten a key area of our lives that could be a little greener.
-Just in time for Earth Day, here are our top tips for a more eco-friendly bathroom!
+You politely decline plastic straws, are in love with your cute stackable bento box lunch kit, and have gotten killer calves from biking to work.
+But have you given your bathroom the same environmental overhaul?
+Here are some of our tips for creating a more eco-friendly bathroom!

 We’d be remiss to ignore the contribution a menstrual cup makes when it comes to reducing waste!
 It takes about 6 months for a tampon to biodegrade (to say nothing of the plastic applicator) and even pads are mostly plastic.
-A cup could help you reduce your personal waste level (which can be about 270,000 tons a year for women in the US alone) and it’s reusable for years if taken care of!
+A cup could help you reduce your personal waste level (which can be about 270,000 tons a year for women in the US alone) and it’s reusable for years if you take care of your cup properly.

 Menstrual cups and cotton panty liners aren’t the only thing that you can re-use in the bathroom.
 There are plenty of companies coming out with reusable fabric pads and clothes that can be used to take your makeup off, without the waste!